m-lourenco0/rag-document-assistant/README.md

-# 📄 Advanced RAG System for Technical Documents
+# 📄 RAG System for Technical Documents

 This project is a solution for the **Machine Learning Engineering - LLM Challenge**.
 It implements a sophisticated, production-ready Retrieval-Augmented Generation (RAG) system that allows users to upload technical PDF documents and ask complex questions about their content.